 This course covers introductory and intermediate ideas of the analysis of variance (ANOVA) method of statistical analysis.
-The course builds on the ideas of hypothesis testing learned in STAT 201 Statistics I. The focus is on learning new statistical skills and concepts for real-world applications.
+The course builds on the ideas of hypothesis testing learned in STAT201 (Statistics I).
+The focus is on learning new statistical skills and concepts for real-world applications.
 Students will use statistical software to do the analyses.
-Topics include one-factor ANOVA models, randomized block models, two-factor ANOVA models, repeated-measures designs, random and mixed effects, analysis of covariance, principle component analysis, and cluster analysis.
-Completion of STAT 201 Statistics I is a prerequisite.
+Topics include one-factor ANOVA models, two-factor ANOVA models, repeated-measures designs, random and mixed effects, principle component analysis, linear discriminant analysis and cluster analysis.

 - Understand the role of experimental design in controlling for variation among experimental outcomes.